Anugrahrastogi/toxic-comment-classification/02_data_preprocess_and_analysis/Readme.md

 # Data Preprocessing and Exploratory Analysis for Toxic Comment Classification

-This notebook performs data cleaning and exploratory data analysis (EDA) for the [Jigsaw Toxic Comment Classification Challenge](https://www.kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge).
+This notebook performs data cleaning and exploratory data analysis (EDA) for the **Toxic Comment Classification**.
 It prepares the dataset for downstream machine learning and deep learning models.

 ---